What accessible content is

 - interpret lists and structured information

-- read plain text quickly and accurately
+- read plain text accurately

 - uses images of text or images without descriptions

-- hides content inside complex widgets
+- hides information inside complex widgets